jasonrbriggs/cgiwm/README.md

 # cgiwm

 A simple CGI-based webmention receiver.
 Stores webmentions as a json snippet in a directory, which are then processed separately and the resulting webmentions.json file is copied into the target path in the htdocs dir.
+Compliant with receiver test #1 and #2 of the webmention [test suite](https://webmention.rocks/).

+See [https://www.w3.org/TR/webmention/](https://www.w3.org/TR/webmention/) for more information.

 Usage: